 - Access to our LawInform portal which hosts one of the largest CPD programs in Australia with face-to-face, online, and on-demand courses.
-You can track your CPD progress and receive up to 30 per cent off selected courses. - Get the latest information on how innovation is changing the profession via a number of Future of Law and Innovation in the Profession (FLIP) initiatives held throughout the year. - The opportunity to join one of our mentoring programs as either a mentor or mentee. - Access to NSW Young Lawyers committees and resources. - Access to a range of wellbeing related services, including our complimentary Staying Well in the Law webcasts and online resources as well as the Solicitor Outreach Service (SOS) (available to NSW solicitors).
+You can track your CPD progress and receive up to 30 per cent off selected courses. - Get the latest information on how innovation is changing the profession via a number of innovation initiatives held throughout the year. - The opportunity to join one of our mentoring programs as either a mentor or mentee. - Access to NSW Young Lawyers committees and resources. - Access to a range of wellbeing related services, including our complimentary Staying Well in the Law webcasts and online resources as well as the Solicitor Outreach Service (SOS) (available to NSW solicitors).